JustCapo/IE-Cloud-Connector.-Azure/README.md

 ![](https://github.com/JustCapo/IE-Cloud-Connector.-Azure/blob/main/Images/IE_CC_Databus.png)

 Next we head up for the Cloud Client.
-Here we will click on "Add client" and type in a unique name for our client.
-Then choose type Azure because it would be quite strange choosing AWS for an Azure guide now, wouldn't it?
+Here we will click on *Add client* and type in a unique name for our client.
+Then choose type Azure because it would be quite strange choosing AWS/ for an Azure guide now, wouldn't it?

 ![](https://github.com/JustCapo/IE-Cloud-Connector.-Azure/blob/main/Images/IE_CC_Client.png)